gwdistsys18/dist-sys-practice/README.md

 Create Static Website
 Build a static website, using Amazon Simple Storage Service (S3) that serves static content (images, static text, etc.) for the website.
+Create A New AWS Cloud9 Environment.
+Create An S3 Bucket And Configure It For Website Hosting.

 Build Dynamic Website
 Host the application logic on a web server, using an API backend microservice deployed as a container through AWS Fargate.